DallanQ/citadels/QA.md

 >  In the rules it says that the witch does get the extra gold and the extra cards, but since the merchant and architect get to act out that phase of their turn do they also get the extra gold/extra card, and thus the ability is performed twice- once by the merchant/architect and once by the witch?
 Or does the witch just "steal" the ability even if the ability takes place in the "take an action" phase of their turn?

 **Each ability is used only once - either by the player (if he isn't selected) or the witch if she bewitches that character:** At the beginning of their turn, each player may take an action.
 An action is 1) take 2 gold -OR- 2) Draw 2 District cards keeping only one.
 When the Victim comes up, they get an action as well but can't use the special ability of their character.
 So they only get 2 gold or 2 cards, keeping one.
 Their turn is now over.
+The witch then resumes her turn and can use the special ability of the character "(including the gold bonus of the Merchant or the two card bonus of the Architect)" in her own city.

 [2players-question](https://boardgamegeek.com/thread/812294/2players-question)

-> I dont understand something in rulebook in game with 2 players The first player put one card randomly close on the table then he choose one card and give the cards to the second player...
+> In a game with 2 players
+> The first player puts one card randomly close on the table then he chooses one card and gives the cards to the second player...
-The second player choose one card for him and then he choose one card and he put it on the table!!!
-This second card choosing randomly without knowing from the second player or he can put on the table Any card he wants?
+> The second player chooses one card for him and then he chooses one card and he puts it on the table!!!
+Is this second card choosen randomly by the second player or can he put on the table Any card he wants?

 Yes, Player 2 chooses both his own character card and the one to place face-down in the middle of the table.

 [beginner-needs-help-with-rules](https://boardgamegeek.com/thread/2983049/beginner-needs-help-with-rules)

-> 1. does Bishop protect all buildings from demolition or only church buildings?
+> does Bishop protect all buildings from demolition or only church buildings?
-2. how do i play 1x1? does the player have to reveal all his characters in one step and make 2 moves? the rules for two characters say so, but i don't understand it.

-1. The Bishop protects all of your buildings from destruction.
+The Bishop protects all of your buildings from destruction.
 The rulebook says: "Your districts may not be destroyed/exchanged by the Warlord/Diplomat."
 In the game, "district" means any building card.

+> how do i play 1x1? does the player have to reveal all his characters in one step and make 2 moves?

-2. For two players, each player chooses 2 roles and the player with the king token calls out the roles by number.
+For two players, each player chooses 2 roles and the player with the king token calls out the roles by number.
 Each of the 4 chosen roles are then played in number order regardless of which player has which role.
 NOTE: The players don't take turns playing, instead, the characters are revealed in numerical order, and whoever has the next character takes their turn.

-The rulebook says: "Your districts may not be destroyed/exchanged by the Warlord/Diplomat."
-In the game "district" means any building card, so the Bishop protects all of your buildings from destruction.
 [when-does-a-player-use-his-special-ability](https://boardgamegeek.com/thread/68239/when-does-a-player-use-his-special-ability)

 > At what point during a player's turn does he use his special ability?
 For example, the Magician may exchange hands with someone.
 Does he do it before or after his action?
 This may effect if he takes gold or a card.
 Can he even wait until after he builds a district?
-We've been playing that the player can use his special ability at any point in his turn as the rules do not specify that it must be used at any specific time.

-You are correct.
 They may use their ability at any point, with a few exceptions though.
 For example, the Merchant may build a green building THEN collect his bonus money for green building(s).
 He cannot, however, collect his bonus money, use it to build a green building, then collect ANOTHER gold for the new building.
+The Warlord destroys a district at the end of his turn.
+The Architect draws two cards immediately after his action, and his ability to build more than one district takes place during his regular building.
+The King receives the crown at the start of his turn, or at the end of the round if he was assassinated.
+The Witch's ability is handled in a very specific way - see the rules for details.
+The Diplomat exchanges districts at the end of his turn.

 [skipping-turns](https://boardgamegeek.com/thread/683596/skipping-turns)